yuin/iceberg-worldtime/README.rst

 Installation
 -----------------
-Just copy ``worldtime`` directory into the iceberg plugin directory.
+Just copy this project into the iceberg plugin directory.

 Acknowledgements
 -------------------